Chickpea Fries with Yogurt Tahini Dip are a magical combination of crispy and creamy ~ this Middle Eastern appetizer is always a hit!

 Instructions

-- For thin matchstick fries like the ones I made, use two 8x8 inch square pans.
-For a little thicker fries, you can use a 9x12 inch pan.
-Line the pan or pans with parchment paper, letting the ends extend over the sides of the pan so you can easily lift the chilled dough out for cutting.
+- Line the pan or pans with plastic wrap or parchment paper, letting the ends extend over the sides of the pan so you can easily lift the chilled dough out for cutting.

-- Whisk together the flour, salt, pepper, and spices.
+- Whisk together the chickpea, salt, pepper, and spices.

 - Heat the water and oil to boiling in a saucepan.
 Turn down the heat and slowly whisk in the chickpea flour, stir until it thickens and is smooth, about a minute.
 It will look like a thick oatmeal.